stefan-b-jakobsson/x16-upgrade/README.md

 ### Select Package File

-At the first screen, the user is prompted to enter the name of a package file.
+At the first screen, you are prompted to enter the name of a package file.

 The package file format is made especially for this tool.
 A package file contains all three firmware components (ROM, VERA, and SMC).